Jaganpro/force-code-review-checklists/README.md

 - Keep your code simple.
 Do not overcomplicate problems.
 - Keep your code easy to read for humans.
 - Avoid everything that is not necessary: every line of code that is not needed is a potential bug.
+- Remember that the point of reviews is to spot problems.
+Don't take things personally.
 - Accept you will make mistakes.
-- You are not your code, don't take things personally.

 ## Tips for reviewers